-The Child Development Center (CDC) has been a part of Jacksonville State University's campus for over sixty years.
-Originally designed as a half-day preschool class for three and four-year-olds in the Family and Consumer Sciences department, the CDC was located in East Mason Hall.
-In Fall 2022, the program expanded and relocated to the former Kitty Stone Elementary School, now the College of Education and Professional Studies (CEPS) Complex.
-The CDC welcomes children from 6 weeks to Pre-K, five days a week, from 7:30am to 6:00pm.
+Jacksonville State University's Child Development Center (CDC) has been a part of JSU for over sixty years.
+The program began as a half-day preschool class for three and four-year-olds in the Family and Consumer Sciences department and was in East Mason Hall.
+In Fall 2022, the program expanded and moved to the new College of Education and Professional Studies (CEPS) Complex located at the former Kitty Stone Elementary School on JSU's campus.
+The CDC welcomes children from 6 weeks to Pre-K five days a week from 7:30 a.m. to 6:00 p.m.

-The CDC follows the Creative Curriculum Learning Environment in all its classrooms.
+The CDC follows the Creative Curriculum in all its classrooms.
 Children are encouraged to investigate using hands-on activities to discover their world.
 The developmentally appropriate curriculum is research-based to include strategies to best support young learners.
-Play, literacy, numeracy, and STEAM lessons are essential elements of the program that are evident in CDC classrooms throughout the day.
+Play, literacy, numeracy, and STEAM lessons are important elements of the program that are evident in CDC classrooms throughout the day.

-The partnership with Jacksonville State's College of Education and Professional Studies (CEPS) is a unique component of the CDC.
-Jax State students enrolled in Child Development and Early Childhood Education courses use the CDC for laboratory experiences and classroom learning.
-Students are supervised at all times.
-This collaboration allows Jax State students to demonstrate developmentally appropriate practices and facilitate learning in an exemplary childcare facility while observing and supporting the classroom teachers.
+The partnership with JSU's College of Education and Professional Studies (CEPS) is a unique component of the CDC.
+JSU students in Child Development and Early Childhood Education courses use the CDC for laboratory experiences in their courses.
+JSU students in these programs observe and facilitate classroom learning.
+Students implement teaching strategies learned in their JSU courses and modeled by CDC faculty daily in the three-year-old and Pre-K classrooms.
+JSU students are supervised by classroom teachers and their university supervisors.
+This collaboration allows JSU students to demonstrate developmentally appropriate practices and facilitate learning in an exemplary childcare facility while observing and supporting the classroom teachers.

-The CDC receives support across campus.
+The CDC receives support from colleges and departments across campus.
 The University Police Department provides the CDC with a full-time School Resource Officer (SRO) who is housed at the CEPS Complex.
-Other faculty and staff across campus support the CDC by sharing their talents through musical performances, science investigation, STEAM activities, cooking, and sewing.
+Other faculty and staff across campus support the CDC by sharing their talents through musical performances, science investigations, STEAM activities, cooking, and sewing.
 One of the children's favorite activities is the weekly pep rallies in the fall to support the Gamecocks.
 Football players, cheerleaders, and members of the Marching Southerners get the children ready for Jax State football weekends.
 It's a great tradition!

 The three Pre-K classrooms are funded through the Alabama Department of Early Childhood Education's First Class Pre-K Program.
 Students are randomly selected in the spring for the following school year.
 Children who are not selected may elect to be placed on a waiting list.
-The state monitors Pre-K classrooms, and classroom receive weekly visits from state coaches.
+The state monitors Pre-K classrooms, and classrooms receive weekly visits from state coaches.
 Children are monitored using TS GOLD, an assessment strategy used to assess children's development.
 This information provides Pre-K teachers with ideas for strategies to support their students and ensure they are prepared for kindergarten.

 The CDC enables families to "go to school together," encouraging classroom engagement and family participation.
-The proximity of the CDC for Jax State students, staff, and faculty allows families to participate in programs and be involved in their child's school during the day.
+The proximity of the CDC for JSU students, staff, and faculty allows families to participate in family programs and be involved in their child's school during the school day.
 Community members also enjoy visiting the school and working with their children due to its central location.
-The CDC currently serves 103 children in the following classrooms:

-- Infants 1 classroom
+The CDC currently serves 103 children in the following classrooms: Infant -1 classroom 1's - 1 classroom 2's - 1 classroom 3's - 1 classroom Pre-k - 3 classrooms

-- 1's 1classroom

-- 2's 1 classroom

-- 3's 1 classroom

-- PreK 3 classrooms